Equity Release Mortgages

 Absolutely, an Equity Release plan should not be a complete drain on your estate.
 Most schemes currently allow you to ring-fence a certain amount to leave to your loved ones after you die.

 Yes, you can.
-Our advisers will recommend schemes that allow you to move home, as you never know what might happen in a few years’ time.
+Our advisors will recommend schemes that allow you to move home, as you never know what might happen in a few years’ time.
 Currently in the market there are plenty of ‘portable’ schemes to choose from.

 Be aware that if you do move after taking out Equity Release, your provider will want to do an assessment of the new property.
 This is to make sure it still meets the lending criteria.
 Some of the loan may be repayable if the new property is worth less than the current one.